Consider it pure joy when you are faced with trials of many kinds…

-In spite of my love for alliteration, this “inappropriate prop” photo of the leader of our country holding up God’s word is absolutely ridiculous and pathetic.
+In spite of my love for alliteration, this “inappropriate prop” photo (had to remove photo for copyright reasons) of the leader of our country holding up God’s word is absolutely ridiculous and pathetic.
 And sad.
 And frustrating.
 That book is holy to me.
 Sacred.
 I read it everyday (most every).
 I had a conversation with a friend yesterday about how I like the convenience of the Bible on my phone, but prefer having the actual book in my hands so I can write in it and highlight it.
 Then I can look back over passages I’ve read and be reminded of how those words saw me through difficult and even happy times.

 So I would ask the man in the picture holding up this Book of Books, what scripture does he turn to when he needs wisdom?
 Guidance?
 Strength?
 What are some of his favorite passages he reads to begin his day?
 End his day?
 In which of God’s words to us in that Holy Book does he find Hope?
 What page does he turn to, to find the words of Jesus showing him how to live?
 How to treat people?
 What story does he read to learn empathy?
 Compassion?
 Understanding?